 MTG Arena Starter Kit 2021 Decks

 There are two 60-card decks in the box.
-They are Standard legal, and ready to play – right out of the box.
-Since this product is aimed towards beginners, these aren’t too complicated, but still have lots of stuff that makes Magic interesting.
+They are Standard legal, and ready to play — right out of the box.
+Since Wizards made this product for beginners, these aren’t too complicated, but still have lots of stuff that makes Magic interesting.

-Naturally, they will be well-balanced against each other, as Wizards pay special attention to this whenever they release a pair of decks together.
-As we’ve mentioned before, the MTG Arena Starter Kit 2021 decklists weren’t released yet.
-However, we can already make some predictions, based on the rares, which we know are in the decks.
+Naturally, they are well-balanced against each other, as Wizards pay special attention to this whenever they release a pair of decks together.

 The first deck contains both black and green cards.
-Green usually has powerful creatures, while black has strong removal spells.
-This deck will probably be better for a player who likes straightforward tactics.
+Green is known for efficient creatures, while the black color often has good removal spells.
+The deck features some good creatures and a small +1/+1 counters theme.
+This deck is probably better for players who like more straightforward plans.

 The other starter deck contains blue and red cards.
 Blue cards are often tricky, providing you with card draw and tempo plays.
-Red is known for good aggressive creatures and spells that deal damage.
-This is a better option for players who like to make fancy plays.
+Red has good aggressive creatures and spells that deal damage.
+This is a better option for players who like to make fancy plays, but it isn’t overly complicated, since it’s still a product aimed at beginners.

-Note – the decks will be somewhat different between the ones from Amazon and ones from your local game store or Walmart.
-The rares above will be in the Starter Kits from Amazon.
+Note: The decks are somewhat different between the ones from Amazon and ones from your local game store or Walmart.
+The decklists above are in the Starter Kits from Amazon.

 You’ll also get two cardboard boxes, where you can store your decks.
 However, there are some problems with these.